-Lois Hicks-Wozniak is an active concert saxophonist in the New York Metropolitan and the Hudson Valley region and a sponsored D’Addario Woodwinds Artist.
-Among her many awards is the Special Presentation Winners Recital Series, sponsored by Artists International Presentations.
-As her prize, she performed her New York Recital Debut at Weill Recital Hall in Carnegie Hall.
-She is described in performance as having “tremendous technique and fidelity to tone without sacrificing musical line,” and a “beautiful soprano saxophone sound...preserving the beauty and consistency of her sound regardless of the technical or musical demands of the moment.”
+Lois Hicks-Wozniak, www.loishickswozniak.com, is an active concert saxophonist and educator in the New York Metropolitan and the Hudson Valley region, committed to community engagement through new music and Global Music styles.
+A D’Addario Woodwinds Artist, her many awards include winning the Special Presentation Winners Recital Series, sponsored by Artists International Presentations; earning her a New York Recital Debut at Weill Recital Hall in Carnegie Hall.
+She is described in performance as having “tremendous technique and fidelity to tone without sacrificing musical line,” and a “beautiful soprano saxophone sound...preserving the beauty and consistency of her sound regardless of the technical or musical demands of the moment” (Saxophone Symposium).

 As a subscription series soloist with the New Jersey Wind Symphony, she presented the east coast premiere of the Concerto for Soprano Sax and Wind Ensemble by John Mackey.
 An artist-in-residence at Mississippi State University, she performed the Mississippi premiere of Dream Dancer for Alto Saxophone and Wind Ensemble by Michael Colgrass, and she has been a guest of the Ithaca College Saxophone Society.
-She served as principal saxophonist with the New Jersey Wind Symphony from 2005-2018, and has performed and recorded with the Albany Symphony, the Hudson Valley Philharmonic Orchestra, the Greater Newburgh Symphony, the Lawton Philharmonic, the Pone New Music Ensemble and the Dallas Wind Symphony, to include their recording, Fiesta!
-She maintains an active schedule as a performer and clinician, appearing as guest soloist with high school, university and community ensembles As a freelance musician, she has shared the stage with diverse acts from Manhattan Transfer to Milton Berle.
-Her passion is World Music and she has commissioned and championed many new works for saxophone, and frequently performs world music inspired pieces.
+She served as principal saxophonist with the New Jersey Wind Symphony from 2005-2018, and has performed and recorded with the Albany Symphony; along with the Hudson Valley Philharmonic Orchestra, the Greater Newburgh Symphony, the Lawton Philharmonic, the Pone New Music Ensemble and the Dallas Wind Symphony, to include their recording, Fiesta!
+She maintains an active schedule as a performer and clinician, appearing as guest soloist with high school, university and community ensembles.
+As a freelance musician, she has shared the stage with diverse acts from Manhattan Transfer to Milton Berle.
+She has commissioned and championed many new works for saxophone.

-Currently an adjunct professor of music at Marist College and the State University of New York at New Paltz, she spent several summers as artist teaching faculty at the New England Music Camp and was a former visiting saxophone instructor at Susquehanna University.
-Having studied at the Interlochen Arts Academy, the University of North Texas, Florida State University, and Montclair State University, her teachers include Dr. Frederick L. Hemke, Patrick Meighan, Debra Richtmeyer and Stacy Wilson.
-She maintains a private saxophone and piano studio, and she teaches Spinning and other exercise classes at her local gym.
+Currently an Adjunct Professor at Montclair State University, Marist College and the State University of New York at New Paltz, she spent several summers as artist teaching faculty at the New England Music Camp and was a former visiting saxophone instructor at Susquehanna University.
+With studies at the Interlochen Arts Academy, the University of North Texas, Florida State University, and Montclair State University, her teachers include Dr. Frederick L. Hemke, Patrick Meighan, Debra Richtmeyer and Stacy Wilson.
+She maintains a private saxophone studio and teaches Spinning and other exercise classes at her local gym.